 - In a mixing bowl, combine the marinade ingredients.

-- Place the chicken in a deep dish, sprinkle with salt and pepper and cover with the marinade.
-To ensure good flavor, work some of the marinade underneath the skin of the chicken breasts.
-Cover and place the chicken in the fridge for at least four hours or overnight.
+- Place the chicken in a deep pan, sprinkle with salt and pepper and cover with the marinade, making sure to work some of the marinade underneath the skin (this is important for flavor).
+Cover and place the chicken in the fridge for four hours.

 - Preheat the oven to 400 degrees F.

-- Transfer the chicken breasts and the marinade to a baking dish or a cast iron skillet.
+- Transfer the chicken and marinade to a baking dish or a cast iron skillet.
 Sprinkle with a little more sumac and paprika.
-Now sprinkle 1 tbsp of the za'atar, and take another tbsp of za'atar to work underneath the skin of chicken breasts.
-You should have 1 tbsp za'atar left for later.
+Now, sprinkle 1 tablespoon of the za’atar, and take another tablespoon to work underneath the skin of chicken breasts.
+(You should have 1 tablespoon of za’atar left for later use).

-- Remove from heat, and sprinkle with a little more sumac and the remaining za'atar.
+- Sprinkle with a little more sumac and the remaining za’atar.
 Garnish with the toasted nuts and fresh parsley.
 Enjoy!

 Notes